Vader, Washington: 21st century

+As part of a ten-year plan to rejuvenate Vader, the first cell phone tower was erected in the city in 2003.
+Additional efforts included the additions of parks, the creation of an historic walking tour, and the renovation of the downtown core which introduced elements to recreate the community as a 1910 logging town.

+Vader celebrated its centennial in July 2006, intentionally delaying the celebration in hopes for a larger turnout and a more "party atmosphere".

 Geography

 According to the United States Census Bureau, the city has a total area of 0.93 sqmi, all of it land.

 A water source for Vader is Salmon Creek, a tributary of the Cowlitz River.